-APC writes INEC to recognise Machina as APC yobe north senatorial candidate
+APC writes INEC to recognise Machina as APC Yobe North senatorial candidate

 What you should know

-- Following the order of the court, Ahmad lawan, the senate president said he has accepted the judgment of the court which disqualified his candidature and promised not to appeal the judgement.
+- Following the order of the court, Ahmad lawan, the senate president said he has accepted the judgment of the court which disqualified his candidature, and promised not to appeal the judgment.

 - The senate president said that he made the decision not to appeal after due consultations with his political associates, supporters, and well-wishers.